MichaelCurrin/deno-project-template/docs/template-notes/tsconfig.md

-# TS Config notes
+# TS config notes

 The minimal [tsconfig.json](/tsconfig.md) works fine.

 See [TSConfig reference](https://www.typescriptlang.org/tsconfig) in the TS docs.

-You can add more options to it if you need to.
+You can add more options to that, if you need to.

+Some examples:

 ```json
 {